top of page

 • Serotonin, dopamine, and glutamate imbalances in the brain

-• We all know about chronic stress or trauma.
+• You know, the usual suspects like chronic stress or trauma.

 • Depression or other mental cases in the family history